 Once the group arrived, the children were split into 4 groups of around 8 each.
 20/25 minutes to spend at each station.
 Our first station dedicating to colouring in environmental pictures and the first of our activities.
 We wanted to vary the actions to keep it interesting for the children, some sporty and some purely for learning.

 Also a station for vegetable and fruit bingo which got very competitive.
-Each child given a piece of paper with 9 pictures of different fruit/vegetables.
-One by one the name of a food calling out and if that fruit or vegetable on page then need it to cover it over.
-All the pictures covering up the winner and shout ¡BINGO!.
-There were several victory dances and I’m not sure who enjoying themselves more at this station the children or the RVA students running it who got extremely competitive.
+Each child given a piece of paper with 9 pictures of different fruits/vegetables.
+One by one the name of a food was called out and if that fruit or vegetable was on page then needed to cover it over.
+All the pictures covering up the winner would shout ¡BINGO!.
+There were several victory dances and I’m not sure who enjoyed themselves more at this station the children or the RVA students running it who got extremely competitive.

-In the spirit of Richmond Vale Academy, we use all the old recyclable materials that we could find from around the school.
+In the spirit of Richmond Vale Academy, we used all the old recyclable materials that we could find from around the school.
 For the pot itself, we chopped plastic bottles in half and the children were then able to cut different shapes from colouring card and stick them on.
-There some very imaginative and creative posts.
+There were some very imaginative and creative posts.

 We took the kids outside to the organic garden where they received a tour and given more information on the plants and vegetables we are growing here.
 They studyid the different types of planting beds and were also shown the chart on our wall which displays the plant families and the principles of permaculture.

 To receive the best results from the garden, we utilised plant families, so that all the things we are growing obtained their required nutrients.